-A Hack To Cook Meatballs (No Grease!)
+A Hack To Cook Gluten-Free Meatballs (No Grease!)

 The biggest meatball hack you'll ever learn silicone pyramid baking mat.

 After years of cooking meatballs either directly on the pan (in which they sit in the grease- ew) or having to pre-cook the grease off before baking them, my mom got me this mat.

 And it was a game-changer.

-It allows the grease from the meatballs to drain off so they're not sitting in it.
+It allows the grease from the dairy-free meatballs to drain off so they're not sitting in it.
 Furthermore, it's silicone so super easy to clean.
 Honestly, it's been one of the things I use most in the kitchen!

-How To Meal Prep The Recipe
+How To Meal Prep Meatballs

 One of my staples is to always have cooked rice or grain in the fridge (like quinoa for these meal-prep friendly quinoa and veggie wraps)

 We've even made them in big batches and frozen them (freeze raw!) as part of my postpartum meal prep!
 Indeed, meatballs make the easiest meal prep recipe.